 To measure specific heat capacity, place the mycelium-based composite sample inside the heat flow meter and close the door securely [1].

-Talent loading the sample into the heat flow meter and closing the door.
+Talent loading the sample into the heat flow meter, with the sample properly centred and closing the door.

 Set the values specified in the set point table [1] and select the previously performed empty stack calibration [2].
 Left-click to tick the load setpoint at 2.1 kilopascal, then click the Start button [3].